Welcome to Allington Castle – A Historic Kent Castle and Upmarket Wedding Venue

 All that remains of the original castle is a section of wall and the kitchen fireplace built in 1174.
-The Castle was converted into a mansion house in 1492 when the Wyatt family acquired the property.
-It was severely damaged by fire in the late 16th century and was abandoned until 1905.
-The castle was then purchased and partly restored by Sir Martin Conway.
-Between 1951 and 1999 the castle was home to a convent of the Order of Carmelites.
+The Wyatt family acquired the castle in 1491 and converted it into a mansion house.
+As a result of fire damage in the late 16th century, it was abandoned until 1905.
+The castle was then purchased by Sir Martin Conway, who partially restored it.
+For nearly 50 years, the castle was the home of a Carmelite convent.

 Allington Castle Today

 Today, Allington Castle is a beautifully restored example of a medieval dwelling with stunning gardens, towers, and a breathtaking courtyard.
 As a private residence not open to the general public, we delight in offering invited guests a distinctive and memorable experience when they book an event with us.
 Delve into our pages to discover all we offer, from one of Kent’s best film locations to our luxurious upmarket wedding venue services.